ceridwenreed/IQVIA_technical_exercise/README.md

 #### 3. Models:

-    (a) Random Forest, Gradient Boost and XGBoost are overfitting on the training data - they wont be able to accurately predict on new data.
+    (a) Decision Tree, Gradient Boost and XGBoost are overfitting on the training data - they wont be able to accurately predict on new data.

     (b) Logistic regression might perform better on new data.
-The confusion matrix shows it is better at predicting if a patient has cancer specifically, it is more generalised than Random Forest, Gradient Boost and XGBoost models and less underfit than Decision Tree.
+The confusion matrix shows it is better at predicting if a patient has cancer specifically, it may be more generalised than Decision Tree, Gradient Boost and XGBoost models.